 What is Seeking Alpha?

 Before I get into just how reliable Seeking Alpha is, first I will provide quick recap of what they are.

 Seeking Alpha is a stock research platform.

 Basically, it’s a large community of passionate investors that are savvy in the industry.
 Seeking Alpha allows these investors to get together, and share insights, knowledge, and their own stock analysis.

 Seeking calls itself the largest investing community on the internet.
 All investors, from amateurs to pros can weigh in on what’s going on and offer their opinions on various topics such as mutual funds, stock prices, and investment strategies.

-While Seeking Alpha can be used by all, the software is not for a rookie.
+While Seeking Alpha can be used by all, the software is not for naive investors.
 There will be a learning curve if you aren’t experienced.
 When we compare Seeking Alpha to the likes of Motley Fool Stock Advisor, for example, the latter is a much better option for newbies.
-However, Seeking Alpha does have a lot of educational resources that would be sad to pass up.
+However, Seeking Alpha does have a lot of educational resources that seasoned investors would be sad to pass up.

 It’s a largely free service, but of course, additional perks are offered to premium subscribers of their Alpha Premium and Alpha Pro platforms, as it does with most financial services.

 For a more in-depth review of Seeking Alpha and how they can help you better navigate the stock market, click here.